ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_core_2.19.rst

          - 'result.msg == "some_key: some_value"'

-Multi-pass Templating
+Multi-pass templating
 ---------------------

 Embedding templates within other templates or expressions could previously result in untrusted templates being executed.
 The overhauled templating engine in this release no longer supports this insecure behavior.

-Example - Unnecessary Template in Expression
+Example - unnecessary template in expression
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This conditional references a variable using a template instead of using the variable directly in the expression.